Chinmayamission/CFF/docs/payment/overview.md

 1. Finally, the user is redirected to PayPal, where they can complete their payment.
 1. Note that the admin responses view of the user response, before the payment is complete, will show a "NOT PAID" for the response:
 ![not paid](img/not paid.png)
-1. But when the payment from PayPal goes in, a confirmation email will be sent to the user, and the user's status will change to "PAID" (or "PARTIALLY PAID", if the user has not paid the entire amount owed):
+1. But when the payment from PayPal goes in, a confirmation email will be sent to the user, and the user's status will change to "PAID" (or "PARTLY PAID", if the user has not paid the entire amount owed):
 ![paid](img/paid.png)